5.4 Diagnostic Frameworks and Differential Diagnosis

 Differential Diagnosis as Hypothesis Testing

 A diagnostic label is a clinical hypothesis supported by evidence, not a shortcut for understanding a person.
-EPPP items frequently describe overlapping symptoms and ask for the best next step or the most likely diagnosis.
-The candidate should organize data around onset, duration, course, impairment, exclusions, and competing explanations.
+EPPP items frequently present overlapping symptoms and ask for the best next step or the most likely diagnosis.
+Organize the data around onset, duration, course, impairment, exclusions, and competing explanations.

-Differential diagnosis begins by ruling out urgent or reversible explanations.
-Delirium, intoxication, withdrawal, medication reactions, neurologic illness, endocrine problems, sleep disorders, and acute medical problems can mimic psychiatric presentations.
-A psychologist does not practice outside competence, but does know when medical referral, consultation, or emergency evaluation is part of competent assessment.
+Differential diagnosis begins by ruling out urgent or reversible causes.
+Delirium, intoxication, withdrawal, medication reactions, neurologic illness, endocrine problems (thyroid, glucose), sleep disorders, and acute medical conditions can mimic psychiatric presentations.
+The psychologist does not practice outside competence, but does recognize when medical referral, consultation, or emergency evaluation is part of a competent assessment.

 Course is often decisive.
-Panic attacks that peak quickly and are followed by worry about additional attacks suggest a different pattern than persistent worry across domains.
-A manic episode changes how depression is understood.
-Psychotic symptoms during mood episodes require different reasoning than psychotic symptoms outside mood episodes.
-Trauma reminders, avoidance, hyperarousal, and negative mood shifts point toward a trauma formulation when the timing fits.
+Panic attacks that peak within minutes and trigger anticipatory worry suggest a different pattern than persistent, multi-domain worry.
+A single past manic episode reframes a depressive presentation as bipolar I disorder, which changes treatment and risk.
+Psychotic symptoms occurring only during mood episodes point toward a mood disorder with psychotic features, whereas psychosis persisting outside mood episodes points toward a schizophrenia-spectrum disorder.
+Trauma reminders, avoidance, hyperarousal, and negative mood shifts support a posttraumatic stress formulation when the timing fits.

 | Diagnostic question | Why it matters | Example distinction |